waqaskayani/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repository will maijnly be used for IBM's Data Science Capstone Project
+This repository will mainly be used for IBM's Data Science Capstone Project